awsdocs/amazon-transcribe-developer-guide/doc_source/websocket.md

 ## Adding a policy for WebSocket requests to your IAM role<a name="websocket-iam"></a>

 To use the WebSocket protocol to call Amazon Transcribe, you need to attach the following policy to the AWS Identity and Access Management \(IAM\) role that makes the request\.
+See [ Adding IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policy-api) for more information on how to do this\.

 ```
 {